bealearts/polyshell/README.md

 # polygot
-Combines Microsoft Windows and POSIX shell scripts into a single cross platform script
+Combines Microsoft Windows and POSIX, shell scripts into a single cross platform script

 ## Installation
 As a module